core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ### Example #2 - Action

-This example is based on the "reset" action defined in {{-yang11}} assuming that this action is assigned to SID 1902, leaf reset-at to SID 1903 and leaf reset-finished-at to SID 1904.
+This example is based on the 'reset' action defined in {{-yang11}} assuming that this action is assigned to SID 1902, leaf reset-at to SID 1903 and leaf reset-finished-at to SID 1904.
 These SIDs are defined strictly for the purpose of this example.

 list server {
   key name;